Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Balance in a new theoretical frame

 Thus, Ego may develop a neutral attitude towards Alter.
 Moreover, Ego's observation that X may have a neutral relation with either Ego or Alter (or both) could affect Ego's calculations in how to consider her tie with Alter.
 We therefore maintain that any prediction stemming from balance theory about a real network must recognize this inherent character of the network and include positive, negative \textit{and neutral} ties as part of the balance processes.

-\subsection{Triad Signature}
+\subsection{Triad signature}

 Our claim, then, is that all signed graphs can be decomposed into three (sentiment) subnetworks: Positive ties, Negative ties, and Zero ties (neutral or non-ties).
-These three types of relations define a restricted multigraph on any network $\mathcal{G}$:
+These three types of relations define a restricted multigraph on any network $\mathcal{G}$: \begin{description} \item[$\{\textbf{P}\}:=$] the set of ($i,j$) unordered pairs designating all ties where $i$ has a \textit{positive} tie with $j$;